erfanmirhosein/code-journey/Notes.md

     - Chapter 4, Managing Transactions with Sagas:
         - 4.2: done, but it's worth getting back to later
         - 4.3:
-- **The Go Pogramming Language Book:**
-    - Chapter 1, up until page 6, The for loop is the only loop...
 - **Effective Java:**
     - Item 1: done
     - Item 7: done